AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/gettingstarted/gettingstarted/ex5.md

 >[!NOTE]
 >
 >After installing the app for the first time on an iOS device, you might get an error message when trying to open the app which says: **Untrusted Enterprise Developer**.
-In order to fix this, you need to go to **Settings > General > Device Management > Adobe Systems Inc.** and click **Trust Adobe Systems Inc.**.
+In order to fix this, you need to go to **Settings > General > VPN & Device Management > Adobe Systems Inc.** and click **Trust Adobe Systems Inc.**.

 Once the app is installed, you'll find it on your device's home screen.
 Click the icon to open the app.